ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 encrypt the token.

-Instead of providing the keying material, the AS MAY include a key derivation function in the access token that enables the resource server to calculate the keying material for the communication with C from the access token.
+Instead of providing the keying material, the AS MAY include a key derivation function and a salt in the access token that enables the resource server to calculate the keying material for the communication with C from the access token.
 In this case, the token contains a `cnf` structure that specifies the key derivation algorithm and the salt that the AS has used to construct the shared key.
-AS and RS MUST use their shared keying material for the key derivation.
-Instead of providing the keying material, the AS MAY include a salt in the `cnf` structure that enables the resource server to calculate the keying material for the communication with C from the access token.
-The key derivation then MUST follow [Section 11 of RFC 8152](https://tools.ietf.org/html/rfc8152#section-11) with parameters as specified here.
+AS and RS MUST use their shared keying material for the key derivation, and the key derivation MUST follow [Section 11 of RFC 8152](https://tools.ietf.org/html/rfc8152#section-11) with parameters as specified here.
 The KDF specified in the `alg` parameter SHOULD be HKDF-SHA-256.
 The salt picked by the AS must be uniformly random and